fredegd/EasyEase/README.md

-at the moment this library is still in Beta version. it might still came out to bugs and unexpected behaviors

-Any suggestion of improvement  is highly welcome and can be posted --->[here]("")
+at the moment this library is still in Beta version. it might still came out to bugs and unexpected behaviors Any suggestion of improvement  is highly welcome and can be posted --->[here]("")

+### Troubleshooting

+If you're having trouble, have a look at the [Processing Wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) for more information, or contact the author [Fred Egidi](https://github.com/fredegd).